 First, the DNA sequence is transcribed into mRNA, which carries the genetic code from the nucleus to the site of protein synthesis in the cytoplasm.
 Then, the mRNA is translated by ribosomes, which read the mRNA sequence and assemble the corresponding amino acids into a growing protein chain.

-See also How To Intake Protein Powder
+See also How Long Does It Take The Body To Absorb Protein

 Each group of three nucleotides on the mRNA, known as a codon, corresponds to a specific amino acid.
 The order of codons determines the sequence of amino acids in the protein, which in turn determines its structure and function.
 Through this process, the genetic information stored in DNA is effectively translated into functional proteins.